-Another way to keep excess chocolate from pooling under the buckeye ball is to dab the bottom on a sheet of wax paper before transferring it to clean wax paper to set completely.
-Much of the excess chocolate will pool on the wax paper when you dab it there, keeping the bottom of the buckeyes cleaner.
+Another way to keep excess chocolate from pooling under the buckeye ball is to dab the bottom on a sheet of wax paper before transferring it to clean wax paper to set it completely.
+Much excess chocolate will pool on the wax paper when you dab it there, keeping the bottom of the buckeyes cleaner.

 The last step before storing or giving the buckeye candies away is to use your fingertip to smooth over any holes in the top.
-Allow the candies to set completely before packaging them so they don’t stick together.
+Allow the candies to set completely before packaging so they don’t stick together.